aong-zendesk/itsm-bootstrapper/README.md

 3. Click "Edit Code"

 4. Click on homepage_hbs and edit the form ID on line 40, 43 and 46.
-Need Help =

 5. Please do the same for line 49 to link the button directly to the FAQ and Announcement KB Category.